How Long Does It Take to Become an Electrician?

 3. Gain Practical Experience Through an Apprenticeship

-Apprenticeships are an essential step in becoming an electrician.
-They typically take four to five years to complete, which translates to approximately 8,000 to 10,000 hours of paid on-the-job training as well as some technical instruction.
+Once you have learned the fundamentals of electricity, the next step is to complete an apprenticeship.
+It typically takes four to five years to complete, which translates to approximately 8,000 to 10,000 hours of paid on-the-job training, as well as some technical instruction.
 Some states require fewer hours, allowing individuals to complete their apprenticeship in only two years.

-Students in a vocational training program may be able to begin an apprenticeship while they are still in the program.
-Regardless of its length, an apprenticeship allows an individual to gain invaluable hands-on experience and develop important skills under the tutelage of an experienced electrician.
-Several types of groups, including unions and contractor associations, sponsor electrician apprenticeships.
+During your vocational training program, you may be able to begin an apprenticeship while taking classes.
+Regardless of its length, an apprenticeship allows you to gain invaluable hands-on experience and develop important skills under the tutelage of an experienced electrician.
+You can find apprenticeships through trade unions, contractor associations, construction companies, and other organizations that employ electricians.

 4. Earn Licensure

 Most states require electricians to be licensed, though specific requirements vary by state.
-Earning a license involves passing a test containing questions related to the National Electrical Code as well as state and local electrical codes.
-Continuing education may be required for electricians to maintain their licensure.
+Earning a license involves passing a test containing questions related to the NEC, as well as state and local electrical codes.
+You may also need to complete continuing education classes to maintain your license.

 Benefits of Becoming an Electrician